scenee/FloatingPanel/README.md

 FloatingPanel is written in Swift 5.0+ and compatible with iOS 11.0+.

+> [!NOTE]
-:pencil2: If you'd like to use Swift 4.0, please use FloatingPanel v1.
+> If you'd like to use Swift 4.0, please use FloatingPanel v1.

 ## Installation